atomicsulfate/monorepo-tools/README.md

 The command will rewrite history of all mentioned repositories as if they were developed in separate subdirectories.

-Only branches `master` will be merged together, other branches will be kept only from first package to avoid possible branch name conflicts.
+Branches and tags of the same name will be merged across all remotes.

 ```
 ~/monorepo-tools/monorepo_build.sh \